 How or how severely a condition impacts someone depends a lot on the environment: online classes may present different challenges than in-person classes, living in a residence hall may have different impacts than living at home.

-Typically, students with a history of ADD, LD, mobility challenges, and/or mental and physical health concerns have used or have had a provider suggest accommodations.
+Typically, students with a history of ADD, LD, mobility or modality challenges, and/or mental and physical health concerns have had a provider (school, doctor, therapist) suggest accommodations.
 These students likely have all the information we need to start working on accommodations right away.

 If your condition is new or you haven’t gotten a diagnosis yet, you may still be eligible for accommodations.
 In addition, students with temporary disabilities such as concussions, broken bones, surgeries, etc. may need accommodations for a short time.